LGBTQIA+ Couples Counseling & Therapy

 Coming Out and Being Out

-Each individual’s “out” status can be one of the most trying challenges for LGBTQ couples.
-Their status with their family, co-workers, friends, or the broader community may be different.
+If each individual’s “out” status is different, this can be one of the most trying challenges for LGBTQ couples.
+Their out status with their family, co-workers, friends, or the broader community may be different.
 It can be exceptionally tenuous for a couple in which one individual is out and the other is not.
 One person may feel hurt and resentful of the partner who hides their relationship because they are not out yet.
 On the other hand, the partner who hasn’t told friends and family, may feel pressured to come out before they’re ready to do so.

-On an individual level, coming out is a highly personal experience that can be a relief, a trauma, or a mix of emotions.
-Adding this to a relationship can be extremely tough.
+On an individual level, coming out is a highly personal experience that can result in relief, a trauma, or a mixture of the two.
+Adding this to a relationship can be challenging.
 However, with open communication, commitment, and a strong support system this is something you can get through.
-Talking to a couples counselor with experience in LGBTQ or same-sex couples challenges, specifically, can be especially important for couples going through something like this.
+Talking to a couples counselor with experience in LGBTQ or same-sex couples challenges, specifically, can be especially important for couples going through different stages of the out process.

 If you’re looking for a relationship, read why it’s recommended to be with someone who is equally closeted or out.

 Ambiguous Gender-Based Expectations

 Whether we agree with it or not, society ingrains us with gender-based expectations in relationships.
 Heterosexual couples grapple with these norms too, but LGBTQ couples may face even more tension with gender roles at home or in a relationship.
 If you and your partner find yourself in conflict over societal gender norms, try to be aware of why certain situations make you or your partner uncomfortable, resentful, or angry.
 Then, discuss these with a couples counselor.

 It’s also important that you discuss roles together and come up with your own rules.
 In fact, this is an amazing opportunity to strengthen your relationship!
 Because roles are not necessarily assigned by the expectations set in a “traditional” home, you and your partner can discuss roles based on your interests, time, or intentions, and build what works best for both of you.